New York Times buys sports site The Athletic for $550M

 Digital media outlets have been consolidating recently to help them compete for online ad revenue with tech giants like Google and Facebook.
 German media conglomerate Axel Springer bought Politico; Vox Media is buying Group Nine Media, owner of Thrillist and animals site The Dodo; BuzzFeed bought HuffPost.

-The Athletic covers national and local sports — more than 200 teams, according to the Times.
-It was founded in 2016 and is aimed at sports fans willing to pay for stories.
-It has 1.2 million subscribers.
+San Francisco-based The Athletic covers national and local sports — more than 200 teams, according to the Times.
+It was founded in 2016 and has 1.2 million subscribers.
 Its website says it has over 400 editorial employees, making it a major acquisition for The Times, which has more than 2,000 editorial employees.

+There is a bit of irony that an upstart sports media company is being bought by one of the world’s largest legacy media companies.
+Alex Mather, a co-founder of The Athletic said during a 2017 interview with the Times that, “We will wait every local paper out and let them continuously bleed until we are the last ones standing.
+We will suck them dry of their best talent at every moment.
+We will make business extremely difficult for them.”

+The two sides had started discussing a deal last summer before talks fell through.
+The Athletic, had also been in discussions with Axios last year.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.